 Counselors, Couple and Family Therapists, Mental Health Professionals, Psychiatrists, Psychologists, Psychotherapists and Social Workers

-- APA or ASWB-Social Work or LCSW/LMFT/LSW/LPC in Pennsylvania Only CEs certificate or Certificate of Attendance
+- APA or PA State Board LCSW/LMFT/LSW/LPC certificate or Certificate of Attendance.

 NOTE: Full payment required prior to the start of the webinar.